 United Nations initiative with the aim of promoting a culture of corporate social responsibility through the sharing, implementation and dissemination of common principles and values.
-This initiative resulted in the elaboration of 10 universal principles divided into 4 areas: Human Rights, Labour, Environment, Anti-Corruption.
+This

-- 1) Human rights - I. Businesses should support and respect the protection of internationally proclaimed human rights; and - II. make sure that they are not complicit in human rights abuses.
-Human rights are universal and are recognized for all human beings without distinction. - 2) Labour - I. Businesses should uphold the freedom of association and the effective recognition of the right to collective bargaining;
+1) Human rights

+- I. Businesses should support and respect the protection of internationally proclaimed human rights; and - II. make sure that they are not complicit in human rights abuses.
+Human rights are universal and are recognized for all human beings without distinction.

+2) Labour

-- II. the elimination of all forms of forced and compulsory labour; - III. the effective abolition of child labour; and - IV. the elimination of discrimination in respect of employment and occupation.
+- I. Businesses should uphold the freedom of association and the effective recognition of the right to collective bargaining; - II. the elimination of all forms of forced and compulsory labour; - III. the effective abolition of child labour; and - IV. the elimination of discrimination in respect of employment and occupation.